YongShen-98/nengwang/content/research/index.md

 ---

 ### Published and Accepted Papers
+38 "[An International Society for the Advancement of Economic  Theory in its Relation to Statistics and Mathematics](papers/HongWangYangEconometrica2023.pdf)", with HarrisonHong and Jinqiang Yang, Econometrica, accepted

 37 "[Dynamic trading with realization utility](papers/SSRN-id4021117.pdf)", with Min Dai and Cong Qin, Journal of Finance, forthcoming